sg-jasonwmayer/SkateparkFInder/README.md

 ## sk8ParkFinder
-## Google API Experiment with Gemeni AI and a love for skateboarding &
+## Google API Experiment with gemini AI and a love for skateboarding &
 skateparks!